makarworld/litewax/docs/source/clients/transaction/index.rst

 Transaction
 -------------
-Used by `litewax.clients.Client` class.
+Used by :ref:`litewax.clients.Client` class.

 This transaction may be signed with only one client.

-May transform to `litewax.clients.MultiTransaction` object if you use :meth:`litewax.clients.Transaction.payer` method with `litewax.clients.Client` as payer.
+May transform to :ref:`litewax.clients.MultiTransaction` object if you use :meth:`litewax.clients.Transaction.payer` method with :ref:`litewax.clients.Client` as payer.

 .. autoclass:: litewax.clients.Transaction
     :members: